 Insect attack: I believe current museum policy is to freeze the item below 22C or lower for approximately 2 weeks, remove the item from the freezer and keep it in a sealed bag for a week, then re-freeze for a further week.
 This ensures that any eggs that hatch due to a mock spring are killed.

-Please let me know if you are not in the UK as this can influence whether an item can be exported.
+Please phone or email and let me know if you are not in the UK:

 Tel: +44 (0)1937 844580

-My email is: mike@SPAMMtaxidermy.co.uk (take the word "spamm" out of the email address)
+Email mike@SPAMMtaxidermy.co.uk (take the word "SPAMM" out of the email address)